We've independently reviewed this article to make sure it's as accurate as we can make it.

 Finally, you should also reset the control panel under the dishwasher.

-Bear in mind that this process may vary depending on your dishwasher’s model and can be complicated, as you need to take the door panel off.
-This is why it’s important to have the manufacturer’s manual on hand or call a professional.
+Bear in mind that the process for resetting your dishwasher will vary depending on the make and model.
+Not to mention that it can be complicated to do, as you need to take the door panel off.
+It’s critical to always have your manufacturer’s manual handy or call a professional otherwise.

 Typically, to reset the control panel, you need to disconnect your dishwasher from the power source.
 Then, unscrew the control panel from the door panel.
 Remember to disconnect all wiring from the control panel as well.

 If the wires look like they are intact, you can reconnect them.
-If they look like they are damaged, you may need to replace them.
+If the wires look damaged, you may need to replace them.

 After the wires are in the right place, put the control panel back in the dishwasher.
-Remember that this can be dangerous, so you should reach out to an electrician if you have questions about this process.
+Remember that messing with the wiring can be dangerous, so you should contact an electrician if you have questions or are unsure about the process.

 Dishwasher Buttons Still Not Working?